bauer-alex/APCtools/paper/paper.md

 model and ordinary least squares approaches, which however are less flexible and harder to interpret compared to the semiparametric regression approach outlined below.
+@rosenberg_2014 developed an R-based web tool for the analysis of cancer rates, including different methods to separate the temporal effect structures.
 `APCtools` is the first comprehensive R package for APC analysis.
 It includes modern visualization techniques and routines to facilitate the interpretability of sophisticated statistical models.